Daniel Ellsworth & The Great Lakes: History

 While touring North America, DE+TGL played the Austin City Limits Music Festival in October 2016.
-During the winter, the band started working on a new collection of songs in Nashville's Elephant Lady Studio and Blackbird Studio.
-Produced, engineered, and mixed by Kyle Andrews, these new songs are slated for release over the course of fall 2017-summer 2018.
-The first single from this body of work, "Paralyzed", was released on Friday, September 15, 2017.
+During the winter, the band started working on a new collection of songs in Nashville's Elephant Lady Studio and Blackbird Studio, produced, engineered, and mixed by Kyle Andrews.
+The first single, "Paralyzed", was released on Friday, September 15, 2017.
 The second single, "Control" was released on October 20, 2017.
-Their first EP of 2018, "Chapter One," was released on January 19.
-Their second EP, "Chapter Two," from the same body of studio recordings was released on April 27, 2018, and featured in Billboard, Parade Magazine, Earmilk, Paste, Ones to Watch and Relix.
+EP "Chapter One" was released on January 19, 2018.
+EP "Chapter Two" was released on April 27, 2018, and featured in Billboard, Parade Magazine, Earmilk, Paste, Ones to Watch and Relix.

+Fashion (2018–2019)

+In 2018 the album Fashion was released.
+It was recorded at Nashville's Elephant Lady Studios with the help of Kyle Andrews.

+In 2019 the band released the single "Way You Are (ft.
+Ruby Amanfu)".

+High Life (2023)

+High Life was recorded in Los Angeles.
+It was engineered, co-produced and mixed by Justin Glasco (known for work with Paris Paloma, Brett Dennen, The Lone Bellow).
+The single, "High Life," was released on October 24, 2023.